 Our Friends at the East Bronx History Forum meet at our Library on the Third Wednesday of each month (with the exception of July and August when there is no meeting).
 Time: 7:30 pm

 For more information on the East Bronx History Forum, visit their site at:

 Upcoming HFL Programs:

-All meetings are free and open to the public at The Huntington Free Library and Reading Room, located at 9 Westchester Square, Bronx next to the Apple Bank.
-Parking is free after 7 pm
+The Huntington Free Library and Reading Room is located next to Apple Bank at 9 Westchester Square Bronx, NY.
+Parking is free after 7 pm.